 That’s what led me to study environmental management at university — I want to figure out how to manage the earth correctly, in a way that’s sustainable.
 My greatest fear is that Australia will be a world leader for biodiversity loss and deforestation.

-And that’s why I signed up to Movement For Life, the Wilderness Society’s community organising program.
+And that’s why I signed up to volunteer with the Wilderness Society.
 I was ready to take proper action for my local environment, fixing up Narrabeen Lagoon, and learn how to advocate for the bigger issues at play.

-Through Movement For Life, I hope to spread awareness of the environmental devastation that’s occurring nationally, and continue the Wilderness Society’s push for new nature laws to prevent the loss of habitat and biodiversity.
+Through my community group, I hope to spread awareness of the environmental devastation that’s occurring nationally, and continue the Wilderness Society’s push for new nature laws to prevent the loss of habitat and biodiversity.

 I also want to bring hope to other like-minded people out there — with a message that there are groups and organisations that exist and are willing to fight for nature.
 There’s been such a rise in environmentalism in Australia — soon, the people that don’t care about the environment are going to be the odd ones out.

 Since getting involved with the Wilderness Society, I’ve been sending emails to politicians and find myself telling others to turn off the lights or remember to bring their KeepCup.
 It was my mum that led me to be where I am today, and I couldn’t be prouder that I’m becoming just like her."